shidoosh/Intro-to-CS-I/project4/README.md

 # C++ Array Practice
 This project reviews C++ arrays.
+All functions are passed an array and its size.
 The objective was to implement basic functions that evaluate and/or modify a passed array.
 These include:
 * locateMinimum: finding the minimum value in the array relative to its data type
 * findLastOccurence: finding the last occurrence of a passed value in the array
 * flipAround: reverse the order of the array